Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Papers_astphys/Stellar tidal disruption events in general relativity.md

 where $\eta$ is the efficiency of energy emotion of the accretion process. those active galactic nuclei (AGNs) are among the brightest astrophysical sources.
 If they accrete in lower rate we say they are quiescent, they are much harder to observe therefore, tidal disruption events can be a good tool to research them by.
-A TDE is the event of a star of mass $M_{\star}$  passing in a highly eccentric orbit around a black hole
+A TDE is the event of a star of mass $M_{\star}$  passing in a highly eccentric orbit around a black hole and being torn apart